-- localFileName (string) The path to the local file to upload. - cleanup (bool) if True then the copy of the global file will be deleted once the job and all its successors have completed running.
+- localFileName (string) The path to the local file to upload.
+The last path component (basename of the file) will remain associated with the file in the file store, if supported by the backing JobStore, so that the file can be searched for by name or name glob. - cleanup (bool) if True then the copy of the global file will be deleted once the job and all its successors have completed running.
 If not the global file must be deleted manually.